JSON vs CSV: What's the Difference?

 - Data type support

-JSON supports a wider array of data types, including booleans, strings, numbers, objects, and arrays.
+JSON supports a broader array of data types, including booleans, strings, numbers, objects, and arrays.
 CSV primarily supports text and data.

 - Ease of parsing